List of foreign A-League Women players

 Clubs listed are those which have contracted the player.
 Note that calendar years are used.
 This follows general practice in expressing years a player spent at club.

-As of November 2022, 36 different nations have been represented in the A-League Women.
-Philippines and Czech Republic are the most recent nations to be represented with Jaclyn Sawicki debuting for Western United and Jitka Chlastáková debuting for Western Sydney Wanderers on 26 November 2022.
+As of November 2025, 50 different nations have been represented in the A-League Women.
+Nepal is the most recent nation to be represented with Sabitra Bhandari debuting for Wellington Phoenix on 8 November 2025.

 In bold: players who are currently active with an A-League Women club.